JanssenProject/jans/docs/cedarling/integrations/cedarling-opa.md

 ## Building

 !!! note
-    The FFI binding and OPA plugin can be built on Windows, Mac OS and Linux, but building on Linux is recommended and documented below.
-To build on Windows or Mac OS, simply follow the build instructions without Makefile and replace the binding library name as such:
+    The FFI binding and OPA plugin can be built on Windows, macOS and Linux, but building on Linux is recommended and documented below.
+To build on Windows or macOS, simply follow the build instructions without Makefile and replace the binding library name as such:

     - Windows: `cedarling_go.dll`, `cedarling_go.dll.lib`
-    - Mac OS: `libcedarling_go.dylib`
+    - macOS: `libcedarling_go.dylib`

-    For instructions on dynamic linking on Windows and Mac OS, please refer to the binding [documentation](https://github.com/JanssenProject/jans/tree/main/jans-cedarling/bindings/cedarling_go#build-your-go-application-with-dynamic-linking).
+    For instructions on dynamic linking on Windows and macOS, please refer to the binding [documentation](https://github.com/JanssenProject/jans/tree/main/jans-cedarling/bindings/cedarling_go#build-your-go-application-with-dynamic-linking).

 Required: